dojot/docs/source/faq/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It’s based on the Node-RED frontend, but uses its own engine to process the messages.
-If you’re familiar with Node-Red, you won’t have any difficult to use it.
+If you’re familiar with Node-Red, it won't be difficult to use it.

 Why should I use it?
 ^^^^^^^^^^^^^^^^^^^^